imsushant12/AWS-Notes/53_AWS_Amplify.md

 - Web/mobile app with user authentication
 - MVPs and prototypes with quick backend setup
 - Serverless CMS or blogs with GraphQL APIs
-- Ecommerce frontends with Amplify + DynamoDB
+- E-commerce frontend(s) with Amplify + DynamoDB
-- IoT dashboard frontends powered by serverless APIs
+- IoT dashboard frontend(s) powered by serverless APIs

 ### When to Use AWS Amplify?

-- You need **quick deployment** without managing infrastructure
+- Need of quick deployment without managing infrastructure
-- You’re building a **JAMstack** or single-page app
+- Building a JAMstack or single-page app
-- You want **tight AWS integration** (Lambda, S3, DynamoDB)
+- Want tight AWS integration (Lambda, S3, DynamoDB)
-- You don’t want to configure CI/CD and hosting separately
+- Do not want to configure CI/CD and hosting separately
-- You are working on **a serverless, scalable project**
+- Working on a serverless, scalable project

 ## Difference from Other AWS Hosting Options
 | Feature/Service | **Amplify**  | **S3 + CloudFront** | **Elastic Beanstalk**  | **EC2 Manual Setup** |